b-mc-g/G-CD_Week4_Project/Codebook.md

 # Creating tidy data file

-Selected feature labels are changed to make them more readable based on descriptions in the README and features txt file supplied with the data set.
-For example t is changed to time, f to frequency, Acc to Accelerator etc. The details are commented in the R script file.
+Selected feature labels are changed to make them more readable based on descriptions in the README and features .txt files supplied with the data set.
+For example t is changed to time, f to frequency, Acc to Accelerator etc. The details are commented in the R script file and mapping back to the original labels is possible which are partly described in the original feature.txt file repeated above for convenience.

 The tidy data file produced is found in the working durectory where the R script was run